aws/aws-cdk/packages/aws-cdk/README.md

 it will fall back and perform a full CloudFormation deployment, exactly like `cdk deploy` does without the `--hotswap` flag.

+Passing this option to `cdk deploy` will make it use your current AWS credentials to perform the API calls - it will not assume the Roles from your bootstrap stack, even if the `@aws-cdk/core:newStyleStackSynthesis` feature flag is set to `true` (as those Roles do not have the necessary permissions to update AWS resources directly, without using CloudFormation).
+For that reason, make sure that your credentials are for the same AWS account that the Stack(s) you are performing the hotswap deployment for belong to, and that you have the necessary IAM permissions to update the resources that are being deployed.

 Hotswapping is currently supported for the following changes (additional changes will be supported in the future):